mzattera/v4j/docs/007/index.md

 'l' and 'r' here behave very differently.

-'l', eventually preceded by 'o', connects to gallows (both in slot 3), pedestals, 's' or 'd' in slot 7, and 'o' or 'a' in slot 8:
+'l', eventually preceded by 'o', connects to gallows (but NOT with pedestalled gallows), pedestals, 's' or 'd' in slot 7, and 'o' or 'a' in slot 8:

 ![2_l](images/2_l.PNG)